corinnai/tech264-IaC/README.md

 - **Multi-Region Deployments**: Consistent setup across different locations.

 # What are the tools available for IaC?

-- **Terraform**: An open-source tool for building, changing, and versioning infrastructure efficiently.
+## Configuration managment tools :
 - **Ansible**: Used for configuration management, application deployment, and task automation.
-- **CloudFormation**: AWS service that allows you to define and provision infrastructure using templates.

 - **Puppet**: Automates the management of infrastructure and configuration.

 - **Chef**: Provides a way to define infrastructure as code using recipes and cookbooks.

+## Orchestration( provision infrastructure)

+- **Terraform**: An open-source tool for building, changing, and versioning infrastructure efficiently.

+- **CloudFormation**: AWS service that allows you to define and provision infrastructure using templates.

+- **Ansible**: can be used as orchestration tool but not primarily design for this

     ![tools](images/4.webp)